rickhenderson/The-21st-Century-Classroom/Course02-What-Is-Collaboration.md

 The descision tree can also be represented as a rubric.
 Decide which one you like the most and works best for you.

 ## Collaboration In Action
-(Lesson 5)
+(Lesson 5 - {ed.
+I should watch this again})

 * A case study of 35 children in grades 2 & 3 to create a presentation and action task on the human body and present them at a learning fair.
+By Paula Vorne, Finland.

-Here are some of the items the teachers decided should be the learning outcomes:
+Here are some of the items the teachers (& students!) decided should be the learning outcomes:
 * Cooperation in groups
 * Self regulation
 * Creativity